Bas3d-Labs/drand-quicknet-evm/docs/security/chain-profiles/TEMPLATE.md

 Bespoke consumers that bypass these safeguards are outside the profile's guarantee and cannot weaken the registry or other consumers.

 Profiles MUST NOT enumerate permissionless downstream consumers.

+## Documentation reference

+`documentation` MUST be a relative path resolved from the profile YAML file's own directory.
+Absolute paths are invalid.

+The referenced path MUST exist and be a regular file.

+`securityModel.assumptionsSection` MUST resolve uniquely against an explicit anchor in the referenced Markdown document.
+Documentation resolution is a local validation step and MUST complete before any RPC access.

+The YAML and its explanatory Markdown are separate files but one security profile.
+Normative policy changes that alter the explanation or assumptions MUST update both in the same revision.

 ## Explicit anchors